Were you charged with possession of a controlled substance in South Carolina? Drug possession penalties vary depending

 There are five schedules in classifying CDS in SC.
 It is legal to have and use some of the drugs in these classes, but only with a prescription.
 The prescription must come from a doctor in SC.
 The classifications are:

 - Schedule III

 Schedule I and II Narcotics

 It’s a misdemeanor to possess lysergic acid diethylamide (LSD) or a Schedule I or II narcotic CDS in SC.
 Penalties differ depending on the number of offenses.
-If this is your first offense, a fine of up to $5,000 or two years in jail or both is the penalty.
+If this is your first offense, a fine of up to $5,000 or two years in jail, or both, is the penalty.